maxgaponov/fast-heaps/README.md

 # Implementations of Heap Data Structure

-* prefetching next levels in sift-down
+* prefetching next layers in sift-down

+* using branch and conditional move instructions

+* storing several keys in each node

-* using simd registers
+* using simd registers (sse4, avx2)